H-Ebrat/H-Ebrat/README.md

 I'm a Solidity developer focused on **DeFi protocol architecture** and **security**.
 I split my time between building smart contracts and helping Web3 projects grow their ecosystems.

-My finance background gives me a different lens on DeFi—I understand both the financial mechanics and the technical implementation.
+My finance background gives me a different lens on DeFi.
+I understand both the financial mechanics and the technical implementation.
 That combination is what I bring to every protocol I work on.

 ## 🎯 Current Focus